nedmsmith/draft-klspa-wimse-verifiable-geo-fence/draft-lkspa-wimse-verifiable-geo-fence.md

     * client location quality (e.g. GNSS, mobile network, Wi-Fi, IP address)
   * Time of collection (timestamp)

-* It is important to note that the host/workload geographic boundary information is kept in the workload identity agent memory and is not stored on disk.
+* It is important to note that the host/workload geographic boundary information is kept in the Workload Identity Agent memory and is not stored on disk.
 The information is refreshed periodically to ensure that the location is up-to-date.
 This information is used only by workloads in the host and never leaves the host.

 * If the location is gathered only using existing OS APIs, it may be done in the workload (thick client) or browser extension (thin client).
 The host/workload geographic boundary information is stored in thick client memory (relevant only to specific client) or browser extension memory (relevant to all thin clients and indexed using user in OAuth bearer token/server website URL).

 # Data Plane - HTTP Networking Protocol

 A new HTTP header field 'X-Workload-Geo-ID' is proposed for conveying the host/workload geographic boundary information.
 A new HTTP header field 'X-Request-Signature' is proposed for conveying the signature of the HTTP request.
-The signature is generated by the workload identity agent using the workload identity agent private key.
-The following steps describe the end-to-end workflow for HTTP requests between client workloads (e.g. microsoft teams thick client app, microsoft teams thin client browser app) and server workloads (e.g. microsoft teams server), including intermediate proxies (e.g., API gateways, SASE firewalls):
+The signature is generated by the Workload Identity Agent using the Workload Identity Agent Private Key.
+The following steps describe the end-to-end workflow for HTTP requests between client workloads (e.g. Microsoft Teams thick client app, Microsoft Teams thin client browser app) and server workloads (e.g. Microsoft Teams server), including intermediate proxies (e.g., API gateways, SASE firewalls):

 * Client workload gets OAuth bearer token for the server workload from the Authentication/Authorization server.

-* Client workload (browser extension for thin client) contacts the workload identity agent to get the latest host/workload geographic boundary information relevant to it.
+* Client workload (browser extension for thin client) contacts the Workload Identity Agent to get the latest host/workload geographic boundary information relevant to it.
 If the location is gathered only using existing OS APIs, it may be done in the workload (thick client) or browser extension (thin client).
 The client workload (browser extension for thin client) constructs a X-Workload-Geo-ID extension header containing the following fields:
   * The latest host/workload geographic boundary information relevant to the client workload ID (thick clients) or user in OAuth bearer token/server website URL (thin clients).
   * The current timestamp.
-  * A monotonically increasing nonce (for replay protection and troubleshooting).
+  * A unique nonce which is monotonically increasing (for replay protection and troubleshooting).

 * Client workload then appends the X-Workload-Geo-ID header field to the HTTP request.

 * Client workload passes the hash of the HTTP request to the Workload Identity Agent for signature.
-The Workload Identity Agent signs the HTTP Request using the workload identity agent private key and returns the signature of the HTTP request to the workload.
+The Workload Identity Agent signs the HTTP Request using the Workload Identity Agent Private Key and returns the signature of the HTTP request to the workload.
   * The resulting signature is included in a separate header, such as `X-Request-Signature`.
-  * The workload identity agent ID is also included in the `X-Request-Signature` header.
+  * The Workload Identity Agent ID is also included in the `X-Request-Signature` header.
+  * The public key used to verify the signature can be derived using the Workload Identity Agent ID.
+This enables recipients (intermediate proxies or server workloads) to validate the authenticity of the signature and the binding to the specific Workload Identity Agent.

 * Intermediate proxies (e.g., API gateways, SASE firewalls) inspect the X-Workload-Geo-ID and X-Request-Signature header fields and perform the following checks:
-  * Verify that the workload identity agent ID in the X-Request-Signature header matches a configured workload identity agent ID.
-They can retrieve the host TPM EK certificate from the workload identity agent ID and comapre it with the host TPM EK certificate in the shared data store.
+  * Verify that the Workload Identity Agent ID in the X-Request-Signature header matches a configured Workload Identity Agent ID.
+They can retrieve the host TPM EK certificate from the Workload Identity Agent ID and compare it with the host TPM EK certificate in the shared data store.
-  * Verify that the HTTP request signature in the X-Request-Signature header is valid by verifying it against the workload identity agent public key in the X-Request-Signature header.
+  * Verify that the HTTP request signature in the X-Request-Signature header is valid by verifying it against the Workload Identity Agent Public Key in the X-Request-Signature header.
   * Verify that the timestamp in the X-Workload-Geo-ID header is within an acceptable range (e.g., 5 minutes).
   * Verify that the nonce in the X-Workload-Geo-ID header is unique and predominantly increasing to prevent replay attacks.

 * Note that these HTTP extension header checks can be performed by the server as well, but it is more efficient to do them at the intermediate proxy level and aligns well with how Zero Trust Network Access (ZTNA) solutions operate.
 If the verification passes, the request is forwarded to the destination server.
 If the verification fails, the request is dropped, and an error response is generated.

-* Intermediate proxies (e.g., API gateways, SASE firewalls) or server workloads can use the host TPM EK certificate in the workload identity agent ID to retrieve the mobile geolocation sensor IMEI/IMSI from the Host TPM EK + Geolocation sensor detail shared data store.
+* Intermediate proxies (e.g., API gateways, SASE firewalls) or server workloads can use the host TPM EK certificate in the Workload Identity Agent ID to retrieve the mobile geolocation sensor IMEI/IMSI from the Host TPM EK + Geolocation sensor detail shared data store.
 Using the IMEI/IMSI, they can retrieve the location of the host from the mobile network operator's location service.
 This is useful for mobile devices that may not have GNSS sensors or when GNSS is not available (e.g., indoors) or when GPS/GNSS location is subject to spoofing.
 As compared to IP address, Wi-Fi and GPS/GNSS geolocation methods, mobile network location services provide a more reliable and cryptographically verifiable location.
 Based on the mobile geolocation and existing geolocation in the X-Workload-Geo-ID header, a more accurate composite location can be constructed.

 * Intermediate proxies (e.g., API gateway, Firewall) or server workloads can enforce policies based on:
-  * workload identity agent ID (running on the same host as the client workload),
+  * Workload Identity Agent ID (running on the same host as the client workload),
   * user in OAuth bearer token,
   * server website URL,
   * client workload location,